Wednesday, December 17, 2008

 Now you need both machines as you will be adding Computers with its unique identification code to the Portable License Utility.

-d you would like to use your desktop at home by tranferring the license from the laptop to the desktop and vice versa.
+To make it easier to explain i'll create the scenario that you have a laptop with the licensed software and you would like to use your desktop at home by tranferring the license from the laptop to the desktop and vice versa.

 Start Portable License Utility on Laptop: Start>All Programs>Autodesk>Autodesk Product (Revit Architecture Suite 2009)> Portable License Utility.